 Business interruption insurance claims and coronavirus

-Our commercial litigation team is often asked to advise on claims arising from insurance contracts.
+Our commercial litigation team is often asked to advise on insurance contracts.
 The coronavirus crisis is resulting in many more disputes between businesses and their insurers.
-Commercial litigation partner, David Paull, looks at one particular area of concern; coronavirus business interruption claims.
+We look at one particular area of concern; coronavirus business interruption claims.